Ajay-Shanmugasundram/NEM-pug/README.md

 # NEM-pug
-Hi here This for the future here i used technologies Like Node JS, MongoDB and Frame work of nodejs (Express) at last finally used Template Engines
+Hi here This for the future reference to me and yourself  here i used technologies Like Node JS, MongoDB and Frame work of nodejs (Express), Template Engines which is pug imported some packages for security to prevent From attacks